Paradoxdruid/mamba-how-to/README.md

 mamba create --name default python=3.11
 ```

-This will create a new **mamba** environment named `default` with Python version 3.11 (the latest and greatest stable version, as of this writing).
+This will create a new environment named `default` with Python version 3.11 (the latest and greatest stable version, as of this writing).

 We can then modify our configuration file (`.bashrc`, `.zshrc`, etc.) by adding the following line at the very end:  `mamba activate default`.
 That will cause it to be activated when we open a new shell, leaving the `base` environment untouched.